As employers struggle to fill jobs, teens come to the rescue

 Johnathon Miller thought he would need to wait until August, when he turned 16, to start working.
 But when he heard about a lowered age limit at Sahara Sam’s, he applied — and got the job.
 He will soon be a lifeguard, watching over the lazy river for $15 an hour, a couple of bucks more an hour than Sahara Sam’s used to pay.

-“I’m looking forward to working,” said Miller, who lives in Woolwich Township, New Jersey — so much so that he got a friend interested, too: “He was like, ‘Whoa, they are hiring at (age) 15?’ ”
+“I’m looking forward to working,” said Miller, who lives in Woolwich Township, New Jersey — so much so that he got a friend interested, too: “He was like, ‘Whoa, they are hiring at [age] 15?’ ”

 At Curry Up Now, the restaurant pays $2 an hour above the minimum wage, which is $15 or more an hour, depending on the Bay Area location.
 The chain is also offering a fund for teens to pay for classes or books, as well as free Zoom classes on how to manage money.